How to reduce taxable income

 Buying tax-efficient funds such as exchange-traded funds (ETFs), which trade less frequently and limit dividend-paying assets, can help limit your tax liability and boost your net return.

-Reduce taxable income tip 8: Bunch your charitable contributions
+8. Reduce taxable income by bunching your charitable contributions.

 If you’re making substantial charitable gifts, you might consider bunching two years’ worth of contributions into a single year to shrink your tax bill.
 For example, you could contribute the combined amount in December of Year 1 or January of Year 2, depending on your tax situation.
 If the total gift is large enough, you may find that your itemized deductions for that year exceed your standard deduction.

-Reduce taxable income tip 9: Donate part of your RMDs
+9. Reduce taxable income by donating part of your RMDs.

 Some retirement accounts, including traditional 401(k)s and IRAs, are subject to required minimum distributions (RMDs).
 These are IRS-mandated withdrawals that kick in when you reach age 72 (or age 73, if you turn 72 after Dec.
 31, 2022).

-Reduce taxable income tip 10: Take advantage of the gift tax exemption
+10. Reduce taxable income by taking advantage of the gift tax exemption.

 If you have a substantial amount of assets, minimizing the federal estate tax will allow your heirs to receive a larger share of your wealth.
 Gifting some of those assets during your lifetime can help reduce the amount that’s subject to this tax.

-For 2024, you’re allowed to gift each child or other beneficiary up to $18,000—or $36,000 if you file a joint return.
+For 2025, you’re allowed to gift each individual up to $19,000—or $38,000 if you’re married and file a joint return.
 Any amounts above that threshold count against the gift and estate tax exemption that applies to assets you leave to your heirs.

-Reduce taxable income tip 11: Maximize your HSA and FSA contributions
+11. Reduce taxable income by maximizing your HSA and FSA contributions.

 If your employer offers a flexible spending account for medical or childcare expenses, you can also reduce your taxable income by making contributions there.
 Unlike health savings accounts, FSAs don’t require you to have a specific type of health plan.
 But you forfeit any amount you have left over at the end of the year, so you have to be careful before making your annual election.

-Reduce taxable income tip 12: Claim a write-off for your business expenses
+12. Reduce taxable income by claiming a write-off for your business expenses.

 Whether you run your business full-time or on the side, keeping track of your expenses can mean considerable savings at tax time.
 As long as the costs are “ordinary and necessary” to running the business, you can use them offset your income.